-Contact: Director of Criminal Justice Student Services Ginger Brown
+Contact: Coordinator of Criminal Justice Student Outreach and Engagement Kim Hendricks

 The study of history prepares a student for a career in the law.
 Through document analysis, wide-ranging research, writing, and critical thinking about the people, events and processes of the past, students develop the skills they will need to succeed in both their legal education and in legal practice.
 History provides perspective, and all attorneys provide their clients with perspective on their unique situations.
 All that is past is prologue, so the study of history equips students with the intellectual tools they will need to deal with the issues of the present and the future.

 Majoring in Women's and Gender Studies helps professionals in these fields to understand how women have been excluded from the political process in the past, examine how women are working to achieve political empowerment today and explore women's public policy issues.
 Graduates of women’s studies programs work as lawyers in the realms of environment, public interest, affirmative action, immigration and women’s advocacy; they also find work as lobbyists or in public affairs and policy making.